ibm-cloud-docs/openwhisk/prep.md

 To see an example deployment of a custom Docker image with a {{site.data.keyword.openwhisk_short}} action, see [Packaging large Python dependencies in a custom Docker image](#prep_python_docker).

-## Preparing Go apps
+## Preparing Go Apps
 {: #prep_go}

+You can create Actions by using Golang.

 Use a single file for quick testing or development purposes.
-For production apps, pre-compile your Go actions into an executable file for better performance or multiple source file support, including vendor libraries.
+For production apps, pre-compile your Go actions into an executable file for better performance.
+To deploy actions made up of multiple source files and including third party libraries, package them as zip file and deploy the zip file.
+When deploying a zip file specify the runtime using the kind parameter (`--kind=go:1.15`)
 {: shortdesc}

-Although you can create a compressed file on any Go platform by cross-compiling with `GOOS=Linux` and `GOARCH=amd64`, use the pre-compilation feature that is embedded in the runtime container image.
-You can package [multiple source files](#prep_go_multi) or [vendor libraries](#prep_go_vendor).
+Although you can create a compressed file on any Go platform by cross-compiling with `GOOS=Linux` and `GOARCH=amd64`, use the pre-compilation feature that is embedded in the runtime container image(`docker run -i openwhisk/action-golang-v1.15:nightly ...`).
+You can package [multiple source files](#prep_go_multi_packages) or [vendor libraries](#prep_go_external_libraries).
 {: tip}

+The following steps assume a Linux-based distribution on a processor with AMD64-based architecture and the `ibmcloud cli` installed to run the commands.
+Note that some examples also require [Docker](https://www.docker.com/){: external}

-### Structuring Go code
+### Structuring Go Apps
 {: #prep_go_struct}

 When you structure your Go code, note that the expected name for the entry point package is `main`.
-If the package in your code is not `main`, take note of the name to specify it when the action is created.
-The package must also be public.
+If the package in your code is not `main`, take note of the name to specify it when the action is created (`--name <your name>`).
+The package must also be public (start with an upper case letter).
 {: shortdesc}

 **Example**

+This example create a simple `Hello World` action in Go.

 ```go
     package main